claradepaolis/GOdatasets/README.md

 If you have a local ontology graph file (.obo), specify its path with the `--obo` flag:
 `python process_goa.py --gaf raw_data/goa_human.gaf --obo raw_data/go.obo`

-### Getting Sequences
-To download protein sequences, `get_raw_sequences.sh` will:
-1. download Swiss-Prot and optionally TrEMBL sequence data (use the `-t` flag to enable.
-This is a large file that can take a long time to download and process)
-2. If TrEMBL data was downloaded, this will also generate a SQL database for fast access to TrEMBL sequences

 ## Background
 [The Gene Ontology](http://geneontology.org/docs/ontology-documentation/) provides a set of ontologies, a set of classes (terms) and relations between them, that describes the functions of genes.
 The ontology is comprised of three subontologies: Biological Process, Cellular Component, and Molecular Function.